10 Best HR Software for Small Business (2025 Guide)

 6. Eddy

 Eddy streamlines HR for small US teams by uniting records, onboarding, time tracking, and payroll in a clean, approachable interface.
 Founders see quick wins from paperless workflows and compliant payroll across all 50 states.
-It’s a strong consolidator for day-to-day HR, though international payroll/EOR isn’t the focus and the integration catalog is intentionally lean.
+It’s a strong consolidator for day to day HR, though international payroll and EOR isn’t the focus and the integration catalog is intentionally lean.

 7. Factorial

-Mobile clock-in/out, geolocation, and timesheet approvals with shift scheduling.
+- Mobile clock in and out, geolocation, and timesheet approvals with shift scheduling.

 Pricing snapshot: From $8 PEPM with custom quotes available.
 Short free trial offered; budget separately for payroll.